 We start a consultaiton by taking some time for us to get to know each other.
 Then, we will take a thorough history of your pregnancy, birth, health history and nursing experience, and we will explore what difficulties you are currently going through.
-Most likely, We will be gently examining you and your baby.
-We would very much like you to feed your baby while we arethere, so we can both see what is happening.
-I will bring my pediatric scale with me and we’ll weigh your baby.
+We will be gently examining you and your baby.
+We would very much like you to feed your baby while we are together, so we can see what is happening.
+We will have a pediatric scale available for your baby's weight and/or weighted feeds.

 Most initial visits last about 1.5-2 hours.
 We'll be together until all of your questions are answered.
 We will discuss a care plan with suggestions or referrals to other providers (if necessary).
 We will send a full report to the baby’s pediatrician and/or your health care provider.
 If your health insurance is one that we accept, you do not have to do anything except bring your card.
 If not,

 An initial visit lasts approximately 1.5 hours.
 Most visits take place in the office, Virtual via zoom (or schedule permitting, in your home) and full communication with your child’s pediatrician and/or your Midwife/Ob/Gyn.
-Phone/email follow-up included at no extra cost and is encouraged.
+Email follow-up through our secure portal is included at no extra cost and is encouraged.
 Twins or multiples would be an additional charge if you are paying out of pocket.